swastikmaiti/Embedding-Quantization/README.md

 In LLM world this is a Vector Database.
 This database is different from normal SQL database in the sense that a Vector Databse store embedding of some dimension and for retrieval purpose we need to perform heavy computation on the databse to generate similarity score.

 Vector Database are costly becasuse it is both `Memory hungry` and `Compuation hungry`.
+That means the embedding has to be present on primary memory for compuation and computation is done on all the embeddings for similarity scoring.
 We need a sophisticated technique to bring down compuation load and memory load while preserving the accuray.
 Here comes `Embedding Quantization`.

 We will take our example implemetation to make comarison with normal embedding.